- More than 2.3 million residents are enrolled in Medicare in Illinois.

 Medigap plans are sold by private insurers, but the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan C, Plan G, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.

-As of 2022, there are 41 insurers that offer Medigap plans in Illinois, with premiums that vary depending on whether the person is in the Chicago area, the north-central area, or the southern area of the state.
+There are 41 insurers that offer Medigap plans in Illinois, with premiums that vary depending on whether the person is in the Chicago area, the north-central area, or the southern area of the state.
 There are also two insurers (AARP/UnitedHealthcare and Blue Cross Blue Shield of Illinois) that offer Medicare SELECT plans in Illinois.

 According to an AHIP analysis, there were 787,968 Illinois Medigap enrollees in 2020, so about half of the state’s Original Medicare population had Medigap coverage.
 This is higher than the rate in most states; nationwide, about a quarter of Original Medicare beneficiaries have Medigap coverage.

 Unlike other private Medicare coverage (Medicare Advantage plans and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).
-But Illinois has stronger consumer protections in this area than most other states: Illinois has long protected the right of beneficiaries under age 65 to enroll in Medigap (discussed below) and has added a new limited annual enrollment window for some Medigap enrollees, available as of 2022.
+But Illinois has stronger consumer protections in this area than most other states: Illinois has long protected the right of beneficiaries under age 65 to enroll in Medigap (discussed below) and added a new limited annual enrollment window for some Medigap enrollees, which became available in 2022.

-In 2021, Illinois enacted legislation that created a new Medicare Supplement Annual Open Enrollment Period, available as of 2022.
+In 2021, Illinois enacted legislation that created a new Medicare Supplement Annual Open Enrollment Period (effective as of 2022).
 The annual enrollment opportunity is fairly limited, but it does still go beyond federal rules.
 Under the new Illinois law, Medigap enrollees between the ages of 65 and 75 have an annual window during which they can switch to a different Medigap plan, offered by their current Medigap insurer, as long as the plan offers equal or lesser benefits (so a person could switch from Plan F to Plan G, but not from Plan A to Plan G, for example).
 The window starts on the beneficiary’s birthday, and lasts for 45 days.

 People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 13% of Medicare beneficiaries in Illinois — about 300,000 people — are under 65 years old.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states, including Illinois, have enacted laws to ensure at least some access to private Medigap plans for disabled enrollees under the age of 65.